SkyrimScripting/Papyrus_Template_HelloWorld/README.md

    > Run `Terminal` > `Run Build Task` (or `Ctrl+Shift+B`).
 You're done, it "just works".
 2. Run the `Compile.bat`
    > Simply double-click on the file from Explorer and files will compile.
+   >
+   > This script will automatically detect `Scripts.zip` and extract it, if found.
+   > It also finds your Steam installation automatically), like `Init.ps1`.

 # Setup your own repository